CBHue/PyFuscation/README.md

 	• -p    Obfuscate parameters
 		○  If your going to obfuscate parameters do the variables too.

-	• -w    Remove WhiteSpace/Comments
-		○  Remove the comments and whitespace.

 Required arguments:
 --ps  <SCRIPT> 	Obfuscate script